Barbados

 Processing Time:

-Visitor entry is granted on arrival.
-Work permit processing typically takes 2 to 6 weeks, depending on the role and completeness of the application.
+Visitor entry is generally granted on arrival for eligible visa-free nationals.
+Work permit processing typically takes approximately 2–6 weeks, depending on the crew role, duration, nationality, production scope, and completeness of the application.

 Cost: